 4. Start a business

-While quarantining at home, perhaps you discovered you’re really good at woodworking or painting.
+While spending more time at home during these last few years you might have discovered or developed a talent, such as woodworking, painting, or baking with sourdough.
 And now you want to turn your hobby into a side business.
-Your tax return could serve as seed money to build up your inventory or develop a website for your new money-making gig.10
+Your tax return could serve as seed money to build up your inventory or develop a website for your new money-making gig.5

 Work with a financial professional to determine which investment vehicle is right for your situation.
 529 Plans aren't the only option out there.